s-fuerst/Vahana.jl/docs/src/transition.md

 # Transition Function

-As mentioned in the `construct_model` documentation, the model struct is created dynamically incl. a dynamically name for this struct.
+As mentioned in the `create_model` documentation, the model struct is created dynamically incl. a dynamically name for this struct.
 E.g. in the "Game of Life" Example this type is `Vahana.var"Game of Life"{Params, Globals} `.
 In the following documentation